 Gilles Villeneuve: Canadas Legend Behind the Wheel

 Prior to 1978, the Canadian Grand Prix had its home at the Mosport Park, Mont-Tremblant, circuits.
-Since the change from Mont-Tremblant, the grand prix has enjoyed a lengthy run at the Circuit Ile Notre-Dame, but unless you’ll been following Formula One racing since the late 70s, chances are you know the track by a different name.
-In 1982, Circuit Ile Notre-Dame received a name change after tragedy struck the Belgian Grand Prix, a disaster that broke the hearts of all Formula One fans and hit close to home for Canadians.
+Since the change from Mont-Tremblant, the Grand Prix has enjoyed a lengthy run at the Circuit Ile Notre-Dame, but unless you’ve been following Formula One racing since the late 70s, chances are you know the track by a different name.
+In 1982, Circuit Ile Notre-Dame received a name change after tragedy struck the Belgian Grand Prix, a disaster that broke the hearts of all Formula One fans and hit close to home for Canadians, and it’s carried the same iconic and recognizable moniker ever since.

 Born in 1950 just outside of Montreal in Richelieu, Villeneuve was 11 by the time the Formula One Grand Prix found a home in Canada.
 By age 15, he received a 1957 MGA from his father that was in need of intense repair.
 With nothing but a seemingly deep-rooted intuition about cars, the teen turned the broken-down MGA into a functional vehicle – until he crashed it.
 Though he went through numerous vehicles before finishing high school, Villeneuve felt comfortable enough behind the wheel to start drag racing.